 Saguaro - Student yearbook published annually by students in yearbook class.
 This publication covers all students, events, sports, and clubs, as well as various other memorable activities of the school year.
-Yearbooks can be purchased throughout the school year at the Bookstore
+Yearbooks can be purchased throughout the school year online at Jostens.com.